St Peters Basilica10191 Votes Currently Closed

 The iconic St. Peter’s Basilica is another jewel on the Vatican crown.
 This historic and immensely important church should not be skipped by any means.
 The current structure which stands on the site took well over one hundred years to complete within the time frame of 1506 and 1626.
 This monument today stands as a testament to the dexterity of Christianity in Rome and is considered to be one of the most important and ‘holiest’ churches in Vatican and indeed in the world.
 When you plan a trip to Rome to visit this cathedral, one should keep in mind that a dress code is enforced in and around these areas which specifies that shorts, miniskirts, etc are not allowed.

-St Peters Basilica Tickets Prices
+Entrance Ticket Details For St Peters Basilica

 - Included in the full ticket for the Vatican Museums (can be purchased separately).

-How To Get To St Peters Basilica by Public Transport
+How to Reach St Peters Basilica

 - TakeLinea A or the red line towards Battistini, exits at Ottaviano-S. Pietro